Tuesday, March 11, 2008

 And, finally, Larry Winchester, film-maker, living legend...

-I assured him I was pleased to meet him as well.
+I assured this Larry Winchester that I was pleased to meet him as well.

 “And who is this lovely young lady sitting on your lap?”

 Only then did I realize fully that Elektra was indeed sitting on my lap.
-The thing was that Miss Evans had squeezed onto the glider on which Elektra and I and Steve and Miss Rathbone were already sitting, and so to make room for her out of politeness, or more likely so as not to be in too close propinquity to her, Elektra had slipped onto my lap.
+The thing was that Miss Evans had squeezed onto the glider between Elektra and Steve, and so to make room for her out of politeness, or more likely so as not to be in too close propinquity to her, Elektra had slipped onto my lap.

 Caught up in these reflections I forgot to answer Larry Winchester’s question, but fortunately Elektra did.